Business Users Guide to Data & Analytics Initiatives

 - The right, and available, skilled talent

-- The right infrastructure in place or you have the budget to buy new tools
+- The right infrastructure in place (or the budget to buy new)

 Hold on now, we’re about to get a little bit technical (but not too much!).
 Do you need to memorize the following information?
-No. But when your data team starts talking (especially about what you can or can’t do given the state of your data, infrastructure, and so on), you might find it helpful to refer to a few notes.
+No. But when your data team starts talking about what you can or can’t do given the state of your data, infrastructure, and so on, you might find these notes helpful.

-Once all stakeholders have vetted the goals of your data initiative, IT will take the lead on deploying the initiative.
+Once all stakeholders have vetted the goals of your data initiative, IT will take the lead on deploying the data project.

-Depending on the scope of your specific initiative and goals, the team may work through each of the following stages, from data processing to dashboard creation, or your needs may only call for work in one or more of them.
+Depending on the scope of your specific initiative goals, the team may work through each of the following stages, from data processing to dashboard creation.
+However, sometimes needs only call for work in one or two of them.

-To keep this discussion as simple as possible, we’ll discuss all three stages that a typical data initiative follows from start to finish (business team goes from limited or no access to internal or external data to having access to the data they need and can perform analytics using a dashboard with visualizations).
+To keep this discussion as simple as possible, we’ll discuss the three stages a typical data initiative follows at a high level, from start to finish.

 Stage 1: Data Processing (a.k.a., “Data Integration,” “Data Preparation”)